 We now examine the extent to which the dependence of economies on tourism can help explain growth performance during 2020.
 To control for underlying trends in growth and to focus squarely on the impact of the COVID pandemic, we use as dependent variable the “growth surprise” in 2020 relative to the January 2020 growth forecast of the World Economic Outlook (which given its timing did not incorporate any consequence of the COVID pandemic).
 We exclude from the sample as well as from subsequent regressions a few countries affected by economic stress and political/geopolitical strife, where growth performance can be very volatile and unpredictable.
 Those include Iran, Lebanon, Libya, Sudan, Venezuela, and Yemen.
 In addition, we exclude Guyana, a massive outlier, where both the growth forecast for 2020 (85 percent) and the growth outcome (43 percent) are related to the uncertain timing of new oil-producing activity.
 Finally, we also exclude Macao from the regressions: given the extreme values of its GDP decline relative to forecast (55 percent) and share of tourism in GDP (59 percent for the total share) it would have a tangible impact on the regression results.

 Summary statistics for the “growth surprise” are presented in Panel B of Table 7, for all countries (including the split between advanced economies and emerging and developing economies) as well as separating out countries where tourism accounts for a more sizable share of GDP.
-These statistics highlight how severe and widespread the global downturn was, and especially so for countries more dependent on tourism, with a median negative growth shock exceeding 11 percentage points of GDP, as against 6 percentage points for the remaining economies.
+These statistics highlight how severe and widespread the global downturn was, and especially so for countries more dependent on tourism, with a median negative growth shock exceeding 11 percentage points of GDP, as against 6 percentage points for the remaining economies (roughly matching the data for Greece vs Germany, for example).
 Figure 4 shows a scatter plot of the 2020 growth surprise and the total share of tourism in GDP.
 The correlation is -0.72.
 Excluding the three most extreme observations (Macao SAR, Maldives, and Aruba, which are anyway excluded from most regressions below because they lack observations for one or more of the explanatory variables) reduces the correlation to -0.6.
 After excluding the 30 economies with a total share of tourism exceeding 20 percent the correlation drops to -0.26.

 In addition to the dependence on travel and tourism, we use a number of other potential explanatory variables.
 Two relate directly to the intensity of the pandemic: the number of recorded cases in 2020 (as a share of total population) and the number of recorded deaths attributed to COVID-19 (also scaled by total population size).
 A third variable, the stringency of lockdown measures, constructed at Oxford University (Richie et al, 2020) relates instead to the government response to the pandemic.
 While stringency is clearly correlated with the severity of the pandemic, the objective here is only to assess the extent to which government restrictions correlate with a decline in economic activity for a given severity of the pandemic.
 Among the other explanatory variables, we consider are the level of development (potentially a proxy for quality of health care, and hence expected to be positively correlated with the growth shock), population size, and variables related to the composition of output such as the share of manufacturing and agriculture in value added.
 We expect these last two variables to be positively correlated with the growth shock in 2020, given the resilience of these sectors compared to the most affected services sector.